 As the premier crane hire firm in South England, we have ample experience in hiring crane operators.
 Every year we see hundreds of applicants hoping to take their career to new heights, and most of them are great candidates.
-But in a crowded field, it can sometimes be difficult to stand out.
-For this reason, we created this blog, to provide you with more information on how to get a crane operator job.
-Here is our best advice on how to get a job as a crane operator, and make sure your application makes it to the top of the pile.
+However, in a crowded field, it can sometimes be difficult to stand out.
+To help you seem unique in comparison to other candidates and learn how to become a successful crane operator, we can provide you with our expert knowledge.
+Here is our best advice on how to get a job as a crane operator.
+Make sure your application makes it to the top of the pile by reading more below.
 When you are ready, apply for one of our Mobile Crane Operator Jobs.

 Like many construction jobs, a crane operator needs to be fully qualified to work.
-For one, it is a legal requirement, but it is not just about being by the book; an unqualified crane operator is a dangerous crane operator, and one that poses more of a risk to the project, the team, and the public than a mere legal slap on the wrist.
+It is a legal requirement, but it is not just about being by the book; an unqualified crane operator is a dangerous crane operator, and one that poses more of a risk to the project, the team, and the public.

-Before you even think about applying for a crane hire position, make sure you have all the correct, up to date qualifications.
+Before you even think about applying for a crane operator position, make sure you have all the correct, up to date qualifications.

 The most important of these qualifications are:

 An LGV Class 2 license.
 Previously known as an HGV Class 2, this qualification allows a bearer to operate any vehicle of up to 32 tonnes.
 A quick glance at our Cranes page will show you that most cranes can weigh up to this amount.